The Word Is Murder

 The Word Is Murder is a 2017 mystery novel by British author Anthony Horowitz and the first novel in the Hawthorne and Horowitz series.
 The story focuses on solving the murder of a woman who was involved in a hit-and-run accident ten years previously.

 Synopsis

 Anthony, the narrator (a fictionalized version of the author), is approached by ex-Detective Inspector Hawthorne, with whom he worked on a television series.
 Hawthorne, who is in need of money, proposes that Anthony write a book about him and one of the cases he is working on in exchange for a 50/50 split of the advance and royalties.
 The case involves a woman who, six hours after planning her own funeral, is found murdered.
 Initially reluctant, Anthony agrees and proceeds to document Hawthorne’s solution of the case.

 Reception

-The Word Is Murder received positive reviews in the Bookreporter, Wall Street Journal, and Kirkus Reviews.
+The Word Is Murder received positive reviews in the Bookreporter, The Wall Street Journal, and Kirkus Reviews.

+In May 2021 the Japanese edition of The Word Is Murder won the Best Translated Honkaku Mystery of the Decade (2010-2019).